-For safety and convenience, each bilge pump can be operated either automatically or manually.
+For safety and convenience, the forward, amidships and aft bilge pumps can be operated either automatically or manually.
+The engine room bilge pump operates automatically only.

-The bilge pumps remove almost, but not quite, all of the water that collects within the bilges.
-If you want your bilges to be completely dry, use a sponge and bucket to remove the small amount of water that remains.
+The bilge pumps remove almost, but not quite, all of the water that collects within the bilge.
+If you want your bilge to be completely dry, use a sponge and bucket to remove the small amount of water that remains.

-NOTE: Before operating your boat's bilge pumps, wipe up any oil that may have accumulated in the bilge area.
+NOTE: Before operating your boat's bilge pumps, wipe up any oil that may have accumulated in the bilge.
 Pumping oil overboard contributes to water pollution and is in violation of the Federal Water Pollution Control Act.
 Violators are subject to a substantial penalty.